Big Quantum cohomology of orbifold spheres: The Kodaira--Spencer map

 \begin{lemma} We have

-for some $z_{b,\tau}^\Sigma \in \Lambda_0$ \end{lemma} \begin{proof} The proof is the same as that of Proposition \ref{prop:weakunobsbulk}.
+for some $Z_{b,\tau}^\Sigma \in \Lambda_0$ \end{lemma} \begin{proof} The proof is similar to Proposition \ref{prop:weakunobsbulk}.
 Namely, the output given by immersed sectors vanishes by the reflection argument.
 Hence, the output is in $\Omega^0(\BL)$, i.e. a function on $\BL$.
 One can consider the boundary configuration of $\mathfrak{forget}^{-1}(\Sigma)$ to conclude that the output is $\m_1^{\tau,b}$-closed.
-But $\m_1^{\tau,b}$ on a function on $\BL$ is given by a total derivative.
-Hence it is a constant function. \end{proof}
+Then by the same argument as Lemma \ref{lem:multunit} we conclude it is a constant function. \end{proof}

 Now, pick $\Sigma_{3,i}$ (resp. $\Sigma_{4,i}$) very close to $\Sigma_{12}$ (resp. $\Sigma_0$) in $\mathcal{M}^{main}_{1,2}$ which converges to $\Sigma_{12}$ (resp. $\Sigma_0$) as $i \to \infty$.
 We have the following analogue of Lemma 2.6.27 of \cite{FOOO_MS}. \begin{prop} \end{prop} \begin{proof} The proof in our case is easier than that of \cite{FOOO_MS}, because of Lemma \ref{lem:cfp}.
 Namely, in our case, Glue map is compatible with $\Z/2$-equivariant Kuranishi structures for both $\Sigma_0, \Sigma_{12}$.
 Therefore, we can just apply Lemma 4.6.5 \cite{FOOO_MS} which claims the $C^1$-convergence of perturbations as $i \to \infty$.
 We remark that this type of convergence was extensively studied in \cite{FOOOexp}. \end{proof}